akshell/docs/ref/ak/rest.rst

 .. function:: loggingIn(handler)

    Decorate *handler* to redirect anonymous users to the Akshell login page.
-After the login Akshell redirects the user back to the page he came from.
+After the login Akshell redirects a user back to the page he came from.

 .. function:: obtainingSession(handler)

    Decorate *handler* to redirect visitors who doesn't have a session cookie to the session generator URL.
-Akshell will set a session cookie and redirect the user back to the page he came from.
+Akshell will set a session cookie and redirect a user back to the page he came from.
 If cookies are disabled in the user's browser, he'll get an error message asking to enable them.